-If you’re a homeowner who's behind in your mortgage payments, a scammer might contact you, promising to save you lots of money and stop a foreclosure.
+If you're a homeowner behind in your mortgage payments, a scammer might contact you, promising to save you lots of money and stop a foreclosure.
 Scammer companies claim that their services can prevent the loss of your home, usually through a mortgage modification, but these companies often leave homeowners in worse shape than before.

-Solicitations and mailings that you get from a modification company tend to look official, even though they aren’t.
-The name of the company might sound like the government has endorsed the program, or the mailing might refer to official U.S. government programs.
-Typically, scammer mailings claim you can “Stop foreclosure now!” or “Over 90% of our customers get a loan modification.”
+Typically, scammer mailings claim you can "Stop foreclosure now!" or "Over 90% of our customers get a loan modification."
 These statements are ploys to get you to call the company.
 Once you do, the main goal of a scammer modification company is to separate you from your money by getting you to pay for the company to, supposedly, help you get a modification.

-Modification companies promise that they'll save you tons of money, and you'll be able to keep the house by getting a loan modification.
+Modification companies promise they'll save you tons of money, and you'll be able to keep the house by getting a loan modification.
 But these (and other) foreclosure rescue scammers exploit a homeowner's trust and desperate situation by:

 By the time you realize the company is just running a scam, you might not have enough time to reinstate the loan, work out an alternative to foreclosure, sell the home, or find effective assistance.